Abdisalamm/Somstem/README.md

     3. Copy the "Somstem" folder from Somstem-main\Somstem-main, directory.
     4. Place the "Somstem" folder in your project directory.
-    5. In your editor, open the terminal and run the following command: pip install Somstem\dist\Somali-1.0-py3-none-any.whl
+    5. In your editor, open the terminal and run the following command: pip install Somstem\dist\Somali-1.0-py3-none-any.whl The used editor, in this project is the PyCharm editor.

 In step 5 make sure, the path is correct.